Proteusiq/dotfiles/README.md

 "coreutils" # GNU File, Shell, and Text utilities "diffutils" # File comparison utilities
 "direnv" # Environment switcher for the shell
+"eza" # A better ls and tree
-"eza" # Command line utility (placeholder, as not a standard tool) "ffmpeg" # A complete, cross-platform solution to record, convert and stream audio and video "findutils" # GNU `find`, `locate`, `updatedb`, and `xargs` commands "fzf" # Command-line fuzzy finder
+"ffmpeg" # A complete, cross-platform solution to record, convert and stream audio and video "findutils" # GNU `find`, `locate`, `updatedb`, and `xargs` commands "fzf" # Command-line fuzzy finder